 - Arithmetic average-rate options were assumed to be newly issued: no historical average to deal with. - This problem can be easily addressed (see text). - How about the Greeks?^a

-^aThanks to a lively class discussion on March 31, 2004.
+^aThanks to lively class discussions on March 31, 2004 and April 9, 2014.

 A Numerical Example